 Drew Zimmerman, who goes by the social media handle @unkle_fungus, is a forager and mushroom grower based in Lancaster County, Pennsylvania.
-He’s been a forager for over four years, with a focus on wild mushrooms (and has recently become a commercial exotic mushroom grower).
+He’s been a forager for over five years, with a focus on wild mushrooms (and has recently become a commercial exotic mushroom grower).
 At the very beginning of his foraging journey, when he didn’t know anything about wild mushroom identification, Zimmerman joined groups on Facebook to start gathering information.

 Then, when he went out, he would take clear pictures of the mushrooms from different angles, and photos of the nearby environment.
 When he went home, he would cross-reference the data against what he learned through the Facebook groups, and start to draw conclusions about what he’d found.